Laravel

 public function update(#[Param] int $id, #[Body] Post $payload): Message { return $this->service->update($id, $payload); }

 with the attributes at the controller.
-In the example we use the #[Query]
+In the example we use the #[Query], #[Param] and #[Body]

 attribute to map different parts of the incoming HTTP request.
 In the controller we use a